simonsobs/ocs/docs/user/dependencies.rst

 dependencies must be explitly installed.
 For convenience these are split into groups based on various tasks OCS users might want to accomplish.

-* ``agents.txt`` - Dependencies for running OCS Agents on a host system.
-Most commonly Agents will be run in Docker containers, which come with the required dependencies already installed.
 * ``crossbar.txt`` - The crossbar server and any dependencies it might have.
   This pulls in a lot of other python packages, some of which conflict with other dependencies in OCS.
 We strongly encourage using the crossbar Docker